ONSdigital/ons-schema-definitions/docs/rm-eq.rst

   exp
     Expiry timestamp (UNIX timestamp format) for the JWT, part of the standard tx_id
     Transaction ID used to trace a transaction through the whole system.
 This will be a GUID (version 4) and 128-bits in length as defined in RFC 4122 in its textual representation as defined in section 3 "Namespace Registration Template" without the "urn:uuid:" prefix e.g. "f81d4fae-7dec-11d0-a765-00a0c91e6bf6". region_code
     Region code identifier, used to change content for different regions.
 Format ISO 3166-1 alpha-2 (https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) e.g. GB-GBN.
-This parameter is currently optional, EQ will still work if it is not passed
+This parameter is currently optional, EQ will still work if it is not passed language_code
+    Language code identifier, used to change language displayed.
+Format as per ISO-639-1 (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) e.g. "en" for English; "cy" for Welsh.
+This parameter is currently optional; the default is "en". variant_flags
+    JSON object containing key/value pairs describing variations in the questionnaire e.g. `{"flag_1": true, "flag_2": "something"}`

 * All dates are represented in ISO_8601 and are assumed to be UTC unless a timezone element is supplied.
-* All elements are required as part of the claim.
+* All elements not indicated as optional are required as part of the claim.